Unable to create rbd image format 2 on Hammer cluster from Jewel client

 It seems that the newer client is trying to use a function which is not available on the cluster.

-#1 Updated by Igor Podoski about 3 years ago
+#1 Updated by Igor Podoski over 3 years ago

 This is probably rbd default feature problem.
 Hammer suports: layering, strippingV2, exclusive_Lock and object_map, Jewel has additional: fast_diff, deep_flatten and journalin.